 I open my eyes and there’s our bedroom.
 The door is open and I can look out of the terrace door and see that there’s snow outside and the sun is shining.
 I virtually jump out of bed to open the window and gaze over the rooftops of Vienna.
 It’s all there.
 I can see it!
 WITHOUT GLASSES!

 It’s like a miracle.
 Then comes a short setback.
 I try to read what time it is on my phone.
-This doesn’t work as well.
+This doesn’t really work for me.
 It’s like my vision is reversed.
 I can see things clearly that are far away, but have blurred vision on everything that’s too close.
-I have to hold my phone away from my eyes to find the sweet spot where I can read it.
-Just like my grandma used to do it.
+I have to hold my phone further away from my eyes to find the sweet spot where I can read it.
+Just like my grandma used to do it 😉

 And here I sit – writing these lines at the computer.
 The day after my surgery.
 I don’t feel any pain.
 And I can read what I write on this screen without wearing glasses… I’m still in denial about all of this!